 Dr. Nick Geidner, the director of Land Grant Films and an associate professor in the School of Journalism and Electronic Media at the University of Tennessee, said, he was proud to support the project and its filmmakers.

 “When Natalie first pitched this story to me,” Geidner said, “I could see her passion, and I immediately understood the importance of making this story.
 I’m so glad we were able to connect her with Isaac and Tim and help her turn her vision into a reality.”

-ᎡᏘᏴ ᏥᎾᎾᏛᏁᎮ ᎠᏰᎵᏐ ᎾᏛᏁᎰ / She Carries On will air on East Tennessee PBS on Sunday, Nov.
-7, at 6:30 p.m. and then again on Thursday, Nov.
-15, at 8:30 p.m.
-It will air as part of East Tennessee PBS’s “Appalachian Shorts” series and will be paired with the short documentary, Corbin Expulsion of 1919.
+ᎡᏘᏴ ᏥᎾᎾᏛᏁᎮ ᎠᏰᎵᏐ ᎾᏛᏁᎰ / She Carries On aired on East Tennessee PBS on Nov.
+7 and Nov.
+15. It was part of East Tennessee PBS’s “Appalachian Shorts” series and will be paired with the short documentary, Corbin Expulsion of 1919.

-ᎡᏘᏴ ᏥᎾᎾᏛᏁᎮ ᎠᏰᎵᏐ ᎾᏛᏁᎰ / She Carries On is also an official selection of the prestigious LA SKINS FEST.
-The 14th annual festival aims to showcase the rising talent in Native American filmmaking and takes place Nov.
+ᎡᏘᏴ ᏥᎾᎾᏛᏁᎮ ᎠᏰᎵᏐ ᎾᏛᏁᎰ / She Carries On was also an official selection of the prestigious LA SKINS FEST.
+The 14th annual festival, which aims to showcase the rising talent in Native American filmmaking, took place Nov.
 17-22.
-It is based at the Academy of Motion Picture Arts and Sciences and the Grauman’s Chinese Theater in Hollywood.
-Due to the pandemic, much of the festival will take place virtually.
-The schedule for the festival will be released soon.
+Due to the pandemic, much of the festival took place virtually.

 Contact: Natalie Welch, email@example.com or Nick Geidner, firstname.lastname@example.org, 330–402–4920